 Below are the types of house render to choose from:

-This tends to be cheap in terms of materials, but a little more expensive on labour due to the numerous coats.
-It also has a tendency to crack if the underlying structure should move.
+Cement render is usually mixed on site before being applied in two or three coats.
+Cement render tends to be cheap in terms of materials, but a little more expensive on labour due to the numerous coats.

 Acrylic renders are most often applied as a thin finish coat to seal and enhance the appearance or the underlying coat.
 They also bring colour and texture.
 Fibres are added to prevent cracking and give a durable, lasting finish.